lrizzolo/m2invariants/InvariantCalculatorV1_1/README.txt

-WELCOME TO THE INVARIANT CALCULATOR PACKAGE!
+ELCOME TO THE INVARIANT CALCULATOR PACKAGE!

-VERSION: 1.1
+VERSION: 1.0
 _______________________________________________________________________________________________________
 A PACKAGE CREATED FOR EXPLORING INVARIANTS
 WITH MACAULAY2